dyaghas/obsidian-vault/Java/algorithms/Sorting algorithms/QuickSort.md

 - Average case: O(n log(n))

-- Worst case: O(n²): Occurs when the pivot is the biggest or smallest element in the dataset, dividing it into a big array and a small one.
+- Worst case: O(n²): Occurs when the pivot is the biggest or smallest element in the dataset, dividing it into one array only.

 - Best case: O(n log(n)): Happens when the pivot is as close as possible to the average value in the dataset, dividing it into two similar sized arrays.